mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

     driver.BlockManager.memory.memUsed_MB

-When there is not enough RAM for RDD cache, how much data has been spilled on disk.
+When there is not enough RAM for RDD cache, how much data has been spilled to disk.
-You should consider to boost executor memory or change ```spark.memory.fraction``` Spark property if disk usage is high and processing performance not enough.
+You should increase executor memory or change ```spark.memory.fraction``` Spark property to avoid performance degradation.

     driver.BlockManager.disk.diskSpaceUsed_MB